Feeling confused, which direction to take?

 It is a pleasure to work with men who take the important step in coming to therapy.
 Traditional gendered roles and societal expectations of men are changing.
 These changes offer challenges as men come to terms with the issues in a modern era.

-As an existential psychotherapist I hold the philosophy that all men who come to therapy are seeking to move beyond limitations impacting their lives and to be open to new possibilities and change.
 I have been working predominantly with gay and same sex attracted men including those men who identify as straight yet want to explore their inner world of relationship, fantasies, and beliefs.
 I provide a service that is discrete and confidential, a space where men can be themselves without judgement.

 I enjoy what I do and love how the process of therapy works.
 I am committed to my journey of psychological wellness and to yours.
 I like to keep the sessions real and tailored to the client.
 Being an existential therapist, each client is unique and brings their distinct way of being in the world.
-I am committed to supporting you to find a way forward to enrich your life.
+I am committed to supporting you to find a way forward to enrich your life

 Recent Posts